wds4/tribal-tapestry/experiment/hypothesis.md

 ## Virtue signals

-The purpose of a virtue signal is to broadcast / demonstrate / shout from the mountaintops (to tribal insiders AND outsiders) that the tribal narrative fiction has been woven irreversibly into one's brain, akin to a scar or a tattoo on the skin.
+The purpose of a virtue signal is to broadcast / demonstrate / shout from the mountaintops (to tribal insiders AND outsiders) that the tribal narrative fiction has been woven irreversibly into one's brain.

 ## Tribal Narrative